 Bottom line

 If you’re eager for financing, signing the first loan you’re offered may be tempting.
-But building a business plan and comparing different lenders first is key to finding the best rates and terms you’re eligible for.
+But building a business plan and comparing multiple lenders is key to finding the best rates and terms you’re eligible for.

 Learn more about business financing and compare the eight most popular types of business lenders with our guide to business loans.